 If you need to check-in for a reservation, be sure to arrive no earlier than 15 minutes before your scheduled time.
 Meet with the cast member at the end of the queue.
 Prepare to show your reservation confirmation email, photo ID and credit card that you used when booking.
 Guests will be admitted as soon as space that accommodates their party size becomes available.

+Keep in mind that the cantina may have modifications in place.
 Prior to COVID-19, the space was mainly standing room only, as there is limited seating inside the cantina.
-When we walked in, we were directed to a spot right in front of the bar (bar service is not available currently).
+When we last visited after reopening, we were directed to a spot right in front of the bar (bar service may be currently unavailable).
 The only sit-down booths available were lined up in little coves against the wall.
 There were also long high-top tables where you could order from servers.
 (Short tadpoles might have a hard time reaching the top, but they are welcome inside!)
 Unfortunately, you do not pick where you go, and because of social distancing, you cannot wander around the cantina.
 However, R3X (or Rex) will still play his intergalactic tunes!

 Speaking of R3X (or Rex), you may have already seen him around Disney's Hollywood Studios.
 He is the same pilot droid from Star Tours: The Adventures Continue.
 At some point, he crash-landed onto Batuu and was reprogrammed into a DJ by Mubo, who runs the Droid Depot.
 Mubo gave Rex to Oga Garra to pay off a debt, so now he's spinning funky tunes at the cantina.
 Even the bartenders will cheer and chant along with the music (you know, just like bars here on Earth!).